Wordtune Review 2026: Is It Actually Worth Your Money?

 Tone Adjustment (Casual and Formal)

 You can tell Wordtune to rewrite something in a more casual or more formal register.
 For a small business owner switching between Instagram captions and B2B emails in the same morning, this is incredibly practical.
-It's not magic — sometimes the output still needs a tweak — but it cuts editing time significantly.
+It's not magic — sometimes the output still needs tweaking — but it cuts editing time significantly.
 I'd estimate it saves me 30-40 minutes a week just on tone-matching alone.

 Shorten and Expand